Charge-Hyperscaling Violating Lifshitz hydrodynamics from black-holes: More on counter terms

 \section{More on counter terms}

 We can also consider higher order terms of $A_\mu$ for the counter terms.
 Due to the constraint on $a$ and $\mu$, $A_\mu$ always appears with the factor of $e^{\lambda\phi}/2$.
-Then, general counter terms is expressed as
+Then, general counter terms are expressed as

 where the boundary cosmological constant term is fixed such that the boundary stress-energy tensor becomes finite.
 Then, the stress-energy tensor becomes